 Around 65% of authorities across England and half of the waste collection authorities in the Eastern Region have already opted to charge for household garden waste collections.
-Rather than ceasing our non-statutory free service, this proposal retains the service for subscribers and brings Huntingdonshire in line with the majority of waste collection authorities.
+Rather than ceasing our non-statutory free service, this proposal retains the service for subscribers and brings Huntingdonshire in line with Fenland District Council within Cambridgeshire and the majority of waste collection authorities nationally and regionally.